victorkurauchi/blog/content/pages/about.md

 If you want to know a bit more about my career path, here it goes:

 **tldr;**
-_You can find me at any social media by @victorkurauchi._
+_You can find me in any social media by @victorkurauchi._

 Started as frontend-developer in 2012 playing around with HTML, CSS and JS for Wordpress themes.
 Eventually I started looking into more backend codebase because it was needed back in that time when trying to work with Wordpress.
 In 2014 I finally found myself being able to build systems end to end, becoming (what they say) a full-stack developer.
 I personally don't like this term because it can be too broad even if you don't have full domain over one or another, but that's subject for another talk.